Density-Aware Farthest Point Sampling: Datasets

 \subsection{Datasets for additional experiments in Appendix \ref{Additional_results}}

-This section provides a more detailed description of the additional datasets unrelated to quantum chemistry used for experiments in Appendix~\ref{Additional_results}, including information on the preprocessing procedures.
+In this section we provide a more detailed description of the additional datasets unrelated to quantum chemistry used for experiments in Appendix~\ref{Additional_results}, including information on the preprocessing procedures.

 \textbf{The Concrete Compressive Strength dataset} \citep{Yeh1998ModelingOS} downloaded from the UCI Machine Learning Repository \citep{Dua2019} contains 1030 data points and is used for regression tasks.
-It includes eight features: the amounts of cement, blast furnace slag, fly ash, water, superplasticizer, coarse aggregate, and fine aggregate, as well as the age of the concrete in days.
+It includes eight features: the amount of cement, blast furnace slag, fly ash, water, superplasticizer, coarse aggregate, and fine aggregate, as well as the age of the concrete in days.
 We remove 34 data points having identical descriptors as at least one other point in the dataset, obtaining a reduced dataset of 996 data points.
-Furthermore, we normalize the features to scale them independently in the interval (0, 1).
+Furthermore, we normalize the features to scale them independently in the interval $(0, 1)$.
 The target variable is the compressive strength of the concrete, measured in megapascals (MPa).
-This dataset is used to test machine learning models to predict material properties.\\ In the additional experiments illustrated in Appendix~\ref{Additional_results}, we use the Twinning algorithm implementation from~\citet{Vakayil2022}, which selects subsets based on an integer $r$, the inverse of the partitioning ratio.
+This dataset is used to test machine learning models to predict material properties.

+In the additional experiments illustrated in Appendix~\ref{Additional_results}, we use the Twinning algorithm implementation from~\citet{Vakayil2022}, which selects subsets based on an integer $r$, the inverse of the partitioning ratio.
 Since the algorithm strictly partitions the dataset according to this ratio, we remove 6 points from the Concrete dataset, resulting in a reduced dataset with 990 points.
 The points were selected randomly.
 This adjustment ensures that the subset size determined by the Twinning algorithm matches the percentages used to select the subsets, eliminating any discrepancies.
 Similarly, for the experiments in Appendix~\ref{Additional_results}, we remove 66 points from the QM8 dataset, creating a reduced dataset of 21700 points.
-QM8 is preprocessed with the same procedure used in Section~\ref{numerical_experiments}.\\ \textbf{The Electrical Grid Stability Simulated dataset} from the UCI Machine Learning Repository \citep{Dua2019} contains 10000 data points and is designed for both classification and regression tasks.
-Each data point in this dataset is represented by 12 features that describe characteristics of a simulated power grid.
-We normalize the features to scale them independently in the interval (0, 1).
-For regression tasks, the target variable is the stability margin, which quantifies the power grid's stability.
+QM8 is preprocessed with the same procedure used in Section~\ref{numerical_experiments}.